All I know about the BOSS DF-2

 Differences to the DS-1

-The DF-2 has an extra buffer squeezed in between the tone stack and volume control which isn’t usually present in the DS-1.
-The DS-1 in some iterations has a buffer between the transistor stage and the opamp gain stage, the DF-2 never had this.
+The DF-2 has an extra transistor buffer squeezed in between the tone stack and volume control which isn’t usually present in the DS-1.
+The DS-1 in some iterations has an opamp buffer between the transistor stage and the opamp gain stage, the DF-2 never had this.

 The switching circuit itself is also a bit different in the DF-2 to allow the hold for feedbacker function, more on that a bit further down.